01MI/01MI.github.io/content/post/Dog-HTB/index.md

 We can find this information in the `Functionality` tab then `Install new modules`.
 ![](Backdrop_zip.png)

-So, we are going to take the code and `.info` files of this exploit in order to create a `shell.tar` archive.\
+So, we are going to take the HTML/PHP code and `shell.info` content of this exploit in order to create a `shell.tar` archive.\
 Then, on the same page we are going to install this new module.
 {{< highlight go "hl_lines=1 19 36" >}}
 $ cat shell.php